GoogleCloudPlatform/cluster-health-scanner/README.md

     aiinfra/nccl-healthcheck-test="true"
 ```

+> Note:
-> Note this sets all nodes to be labeled for the NCCL health check
+> This sets all nodes to be labeled for the NCCL health check.

 #### Configuration of the Health Runner & Health Checks